MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 ---
 layout: documentation
-title: Upgrade from 5 to MvvmCross 6
+title: Upgrade from 5 to 6
 category: Upgrading
 Order: 3
 ---